JetBrains/intellij-sdk-docs/build_number_ranges.md

 <idea-version since-build="94.539"/>
 ```

-The branch numbers used for IntelliJ Platform-based products and build numbers of recent IDEA versions are:
+The branch numbers used for IntelliJ Platform-based products and build numbers of recent IDE versions are:

 * branch 93 - IDEA 9.0